 Step 1.
 Get a suitable wallet

+After you buy Cardano online, you will need to store it in a wallet.
 There are loads of ADA-compatible wallets to choose from, so we’ve listed our top three to narrow down your search:

-- Ledger Nano S: If you’re into security, you should take a look at the Nano S. It’s not the cheapest storage option out there, but if you’re serious about keeping your funds safe, it’s a worthwhile investment.
+- Ledger Nano S: If you’re into security, you should take a look at the Nano S. It’s not the cheapest storage option for ADA out there, but if you’re serious about keeping your funds safe, it’s a worthwhile investment.

 - AdaLite Wallet: We also like the Adalite web-based wallet for its convenience and ease of use.